ArbitCode/ArbitCode/README.md

 I am a Backend software engineer and writer.
 I love programming, reading, writing and speaking.

-As a software engineer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.

 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="resource/dev.gif" width="408" height="318" />